-To confirm food contact materials governed by the European Union meet applicable regulations, it is required that a Declarations of Conformity (DoC) is provided at all stages in the supply chain.
+To confirm food contact materials meet applicable regulations, the European Union requires that a Declarations of Conformity (DoC) is provided at all stages in the supply chain.

-- At the Raw Materials stage, the raw material must be listed on the DoC; - At the Component stage, any additional additives to the material must be listed on the DoC such as, but not limited to; colorants, processing aids, stabilizers, and mold release agents; - At the Finished Good stage, if additional substances are added to assemble the product which may migrate into the food, such as an adhesive, this too will need a DoC.
+- At the Raw Materials stage, the raw material must be listed on the DoC; - At the Component stage, any additional additives to the material must be listed on the DoC, such as, but not limited to; colorants, processing aids, stabilizers, and mold release agents; - At the Finished Good stage, if additional substances are added to assemble the product, which may migrate into the food, such as an adhesive, this too will need a DoC.

-These materials include plastics, ceramics, regenerated cellulose film and active and intelligent packaging.
-The legislation requires documentation be maintained to support the statements made in the DoC.
+These materials include plastics, ceramics, regenerated cellulose film, and active and intelligent packaging.
+The legislation requires documentation to support the statements made in the DoC.